ScheduleOpt/benchmarks/instances/manufacturing/jobshop-and-variants/README.md

 - 10 instances of jobshop `orb` from Applegate and Cook 1991
 - 20 instances of jobshop `swv` from Storer, Wu and Vaccari 1992
 - 4 instances of jobshop `yn` from Yamada and Nakano 1992
-- 80 instances of jobshop `tjs` from Taillard 1993
+- 80 instances of jobshop `tajs` from Taillard 1993
 - 80 instances of jobshop `dmu` from Demirkol, Mehta and Uzsoy 1998
 - 90 instances of jobshop `tai` from Da Col and Teppan 2022